-Muriel C. Lopez-Wagner is the fourth director of institutional research at California State University, San Bernardino (CSUSB).
+Muriel C. Lopez-Wagner is the Chief Data Officer of Institutional Research at California State University, San Bernardino (CSUSB).
 She has 18 years of experience in research, 14 of which has been with California State University, San Bernardino, Office of Institutional Research.
 As Assistant Vice President for Institutional Effectiveness and Director of Institutional Research, she maintains enrollment projection models for enrollment planning and budget purposes, provides supervision and analytic support to facilitate planning, assessment, policy decisions, resource allocations, and creation of dashboards.
 She participates in various committees across campus such as Institutional Data Team, Student Success Initiative, High Impact Practices, CSU Graduation Initiative, and Growing Inland Achievement.
 She received her PhD from Claremont Graduate University in Applied Developmental Psychology, a Master’s degree in Lifespan Developmental Psychology from California State University, San Bernardino, and a Bachelor’s degree in Psychology from University of Hawaii at Hilo.

 Akira Kanatsu is a Research Analyst.
 He writes reports to summarize statistical findings in support of assessment, planning, enrollment management, policy formation, decision-making, accreditation, and internal and external reporting.
 He conducts statistical analysis, departmental self-studies, creates and distributes surveys, trains graduate research assistants, and fulfills ad hoc requests.
 He received his PhD from University of California Riverside in Developmental Psychology and a Bachelor’s degree in Psychology from California State University, Northridge.